JereKuusela/valheim-expand_world_data/docs/locations.md

 ## Location grouping

 Location placement can be grouped or spread out.
 There are two systems for this.
-EWD system was created because the original system has some limitations and potentially confusing.
+EWD system was created because the original system has some limitations and can be confusing.

 EWD system is one way, which means that a location can be "attracted" to another location without the other location being aware of it.

-Keep in mind that locations are processed in the order they are defined in the file.
-This means that if a location relies on another location, the other location must appear first in the file.
+Keep in mind that locations are processed in load order.
+This means that if a location relies on another location, the other location must appear first.
+If multiple `expand_locations*.yaml` files are used, their relative load order also matters.

 - groups: List of groups names for `awayFrom` and `closeTo` checks.
 - awayFrom: Array of requirements.
 Format is `name,distance`.